Accurate identification of communication between multiple interacting neural populations: Results I: Synthetic Multi-Region Datasets

 Here, we evaluate \mrlfads' ability to recover the ground truth inter-regional communication across a broad range of synthetic multi-region datasets.
 Each dataset was generated by a unique data-generating network \definep{DGN}: an ensemble of noisy RNN modules jointly trained to perform a specified cognitive neuroscience task, with each module representing a distinct brain region.
 Prior to training, we explicitly specified the presence or absence of directed, low-rank communication channels between each region pair.

 In Experiments 1 and 2, we manually designed the DGNs to impose specific challenges outlined in \Cref{sec:intro}.
 In Experiment 3, we randomly generated dozens of DGNs, each trained to perform a randomly selected cognitive neuroscience task.
 Across all experiments, we treated each module's hidden-unit activity as recorded neural activity and retained all external inputs, inter-module connectivity, and communication signals as ground truth.
-These ground truth quantities are crucial for evaluating communication models but are typically not directly observable in real-data settings.
+These ground truth quantities are key to evaluating communication models but are typically not directly observable in real-data settings.

-To benchmark \mrlfads, we compare it to three established communication modeling techniques---RRR, \mpsrslds, and \mrsds (see \Cref{sec:related-work}).
+To benchmark \mrlfads, we compare it to three established communication modeling techniques: RRR (see \hyperref[app:rrr]{Appendix A.2}), \mpsrslds, and \mrsds (see \Cref{sec:related-work}).
 To demonstrate the importance of specific \mrlfads design features, we also compare against ablated \mrlfads variants that selectively exclude those features.
 We focus evaluation on each method's ability to recover a causal model of each DGN---including both the {\it pathways} and {\it content} of inter-regional communication---given a multi-region dataset generated by the DGN.

 To assess communication {\it pathways}, we consider recovery of an ``effectome'' \cite{pospisil2024fly} describing the causal flow of effects along the inter-regional connectome.
 We represent this effectome as a matrix with each element $(i,j)_{i \neq j}$ indicating the volume of directed communication flow from region $j$ to $i$.
 The effectome reflects both the inter-regional connectivity and the magnitude of communication flow over each directed connection.
 For each dataset, we compare model-inferred effectomes to the ground truth effectome by computing cosine similarity $\scos$ between the vectorized effectome matrices.